 The Aquarius Project Podcast

-In the wee hours of a Monday morning in February of last year, a giant green fireball erupted over Lake Michigan.
+In the wee hours of a Monday morning in February 2017, a giant green fireball erupted over Lake Michigan.
 That fireball was a meteor breaking up in the atmosphere, and the pieces of that meteor are now sitting almost 200 feet below the surface of the lake.
-In the coming months, an unlikely scientific search-and-rescue team (led by a teen-programs manager at the Adler Planetarium) will pile onto a boat, sail out to the crash site, and attempt to retrieve a few meteorites.
+In the months and years that followed, an unlikely scientific search-and-rescue team (led by a teen-programs manager at the Adler Planetarium) was formed in an attempt to retrieve a few meteorites.

-Nobody has ever attempted a deep-water meteorite rescue mission like this before, and although a few astronomers and other experts have helped move it along, most of the people working on the Aquarius Project are not scientists—they’re Chicago-area teenagers.
+Nobody had ever attempted a deep-water meteorite rescue mission like this before, and although a few astronomers and other experts helped move it along, most of the people working on the Aquarius Project were not scientists, but Chicago-area teenagers.
 And their fearless leader?
 He’s an actor by training.
 And some of the most important pieces of the puzzle came from a suburban cop, a building engineer at the Shedd, and other neighborhood explorers who were in the right place at the right time.

 Episode 5: Welcome to the Bottom